The Center for Global Development and Sustainability

 3:30 pm – 5:00 pm.
 Plenary Panel Session 3

-The session will explore the role of local, state, national, and international organizations in bolstering cyber security through the use of new funding initiatives and technologies to enhance the capacities and practices of Minority-Owned/Led Institutions against cyber attacks.
-It will focus on opportunities, knowledge exchange, collaborative efforts, and technical assistance provided by these entities to enhance resilience, and livelihood security, to achieve a sustainable impact.
+The session will explore the role of foundations and local, state, national, and international organizations in bolstering cyber security and AI through the use of new funding opportunities and initiatives.
+It will focus on opportunities, knowledge exchange, collaborative efforts, and technical assistance these entities provide to enhance resilience and livelihood security, and achieve a sustainable impact.

 Day 3: Sunday, April 27, 2025